eriktufvesson/hybridapps/README.md

 ### Get source code

-Just clone this repo.
+Just clone this repo or download the [zip](https://github.com/eriktufvesson/presishybridapps/archive/master.zip).
 Code examples are in the the **Examples** folder.